Asteroid is a set of utilities to make it easier to develop Groovy AST transformations.

 expected to be annotated by the first node.
 Instead of coding that you

-can use AbstractLocalTransformation
+can use AbstractLocalTransformation.

-Lets say I have an annotation @ToMD5
+Lets say I have an annotation @ToMD5.
+That annotation can only be

-used in elements of type FIELD
+used in elements of type FIELD:

 package asteroid.local.samples